Discrete holography and density of states in the crossover from hyperbolic to Euclidean lattices: Hyperbolic-to-Euclidean crossover

 The boundary two-point correlation functions in the hyperbolic-to-Euclidean crossover $\{7,3\} \to\{6,3\}$ are shown in Fig.~\ref{fig:Percentages} as a function of the graph distance $D_{ab}$ (first row) and of the boundary distance $d_{ab}$ (second row), using the same flakes as studied for the relation between distance measures.
 An approximation for the boundary two-point correlation function is the propagator at the boundary $ \langle \mathcal{O}_a \mathcal{O}_b \rangle\simeq G_{ab}$~\cite{Dey2024}, which, in the hyperbolic limit, exhibits exponential decay as a function of the graph distance according to

 and power-law decay as a function of the boundary distance according to

 In Fig.~\ref{fig:Percentages}, the purely hyperbolic case, $\rho=0$, follows the expected scaling given in Eqs.~\eqref{eq:GabDgraph} and \eqref{eq:GabDbound}.
 As the fraction of hexagonal defects increases, small deviations appear but the overall behavior remains consistent with the hyperbolic fit even at large $\rho$.
 Only at large distance measures, deviations from the hyperbolic scaling become more noticeable in both cases.
 Thus, Euclidean defects can be incorporated as a convenient approximation when constructing hyperbolic lattices, reducing the total number of sites without significantly altering boundary two-point correlations, consistent with Fig.~\ref{fig:Distances}.
+In Appendix~\ref{app:Accuracy}, we further quantify the relation between the accuracy of the holographic scaling behavior and the reduction in the number of lattice sites induced by Euclidean defects.

 From Fig.~\ref{fig:Percentages}, we extract the correlation length $\xi$ and the scaling dimension $\Delta$ from fitting Eqs.~\eqref{eq:GabDgraph} and \eqref{eq:GabDbound}.
 Their dependence on the bulk mass~$\sim m^2\ell^2$ is shown in Fig.~\ref{fig:XiDeltaMass}.
 In the hyperbolic regime, the results obey the holographic relation between the scaling dimension $\Delta$ and the bulk mass $m^2\ell^2$ of the form ${m^2\ell^2=f[\Delta(\Delta-1)]}$, which in general deviates from the continuum limit $f_\mathrm{cont}(X)=X$ due to discretization effects \cite{Stegmaier2022,Brower2022,Dey2024}.
 For coordination number $q=3$, however, the hyperbolic relation coincides with the one for the continuum limit, i.e., ${m^2 \ell^2=\Delta(\Delta-1) + \mathcal{O}(h)}$.
 Fig.~\ref{fig:XiDeltaMass}b) shows $\Delta$ as a function of $m^2\ell^2$ for the hyperbolic-to-Euclidean crossover $\{7,3\}\to\{6,3\}$, where the pure hyperbolic regime gives a critical power-law scaling.